 Consistent with section 722(g)(1)(B) of the McKinney-Vento Act, describe the procedures the SEA will use to identify homeless children and youths in the State and assess their needs.

-The Massachusetts Department of Elementary and Secondary Education (ESE) through the Education of Homeless Children and Youth program (MA EHCY) currently employs several strategies to identify and assess the needs of homeless children and youth.
+The Massachusetts Department of Elementary and Secondary Education (DESE) through the Education of Homeless Children and Youth program (MA EHCY) currently employs several strategies to identify and assess the needs of homeless children and youth.
 These strategies include training, outreach, technical assistance and guidance, monitoring, McKinney-Vento sub-grants, and state law.
 These strategies are used in tandem to ensure that, regardless of where or when children become homeless, whether they are in sub-grant districts or not, they are able to access a public education.

 A key strategy in identification is training offered to a broad audience which include homeless liaisons, district staff, district administrators, other state agencies, and community service providers.
 Training opportunities cover how homelessness is defined, what it looks like across Massachusetts, the educational rights of homeless children and youth, the roles of the homeless liaison and state coordinator, and best practices in addressing the needs of homeless children and youth.
-ESE uses a variety of formats and tailors trainings to current topics and specific requests.
+DESE uses a variety of formats and tailors trainings to current topics and specific requests.

-Typically, McKinney-Vento Homeless Education Orientation sessions are half-day events offered every October regionally and are designed primarily for new liaisons, district staff working with homeless students and staff from providers and sister agencies that support our homeless families and youth.
+Typically, McKinney-Vento Homeless Education Orientation sessions are full-day events offered every October regionally and are designed primarily for new liaisons, district staff working with homeless students and staff from providers and sister agencies that support our homeless families and youth.
 Orientation sessions cover the technical aspects of the law, who is homeless, educational rights, and the roles of the homeless liaison and the state coordinator.
 The impact of homelessness on behavior and learning, what homelessness looks like in different parts of the state, and how the state shelter system works are also covered.
 The importance of collaboration, knowing where to find resources and best practices are stressed.
 Power Point slides from the Orientations are posted on the MA EHCY webpage.

-Roundtables can provide further training for homeless liaisons and district staff and are generally offered in the spring, usually regionally and occasionally statewide.
+Office Hours can provide further training for homeless liaisons and district staff and are offered virtually twice a month covering a wide range of topics with extended time for questions and answers.
+Topics covered include but are not limited to building awareness, best practices for enrollment, supporting student mental health, supporting students in migratory families that are homeless, and transportation.
+PowerPoint presentations from Office hours and other trainings are posted on the MA homeless education webpage for liaisons to use in-district or review for their own purposes.

+In 2019 a network of regional liaisons was established across the state to provide an additional layer of support to district homeless liaisons.
+They are experienced liaisons themselves and are available to provide technical assistance, training and mentoring to districts in their regions.
+The regional liaisons also run the semi-annual grantee meetings, report updates to the state steering committee and meet with the state coordinator monthly to support each other and surface current concerns.

 Homelessness looks very different across Massachusetts from large urban centers to the smaller New England towns of the Berkshires and the coastline.
 To address this, local conversations are provided at the request of a small group of liaisons and are facilitated discussions of local concerns, whether that means talking about the doubling up of homeless children and youth with friends and relatives in dense communities, or the impact of the large shelter system on small towns, etc.

-Webinars are also offered as pressing topics arise in an effort to reach a large number of district liaisons and staff with specific information; most recently webinars focused on reauthorization under the Every Student Succeeds Act (ESSA).
+Webinars are also offered as pressing topics arise in an effort to reach a large number of district liaisons and staff with specific information.